decaturdiagnosticlab.net Listed by lockbit5 Ransomware Group

 Located inside the Med-Surg Complex; Decatur Diagnostic Lab is a privately owned lab servicing the D...

-On April 13, 2026, the LockBit ransomware group added decaturdiagnosticlab.net to its public leak site, confirming that it had exfiltrated internal files from the privately owned medical laboratory located inside the Med-Surg Complex in Decatur.
+On April 13, 2026, the LockBit ransomware group added decaturdiagnosticlab.net to its public leak site, claiming that it had exfiltrated internal files from the privately owned medical laboratory located inside the Med-Surg Complex in Decatur.

 Public reporting indicates the laboratory, which provides diagnostic services to local clinics and hospitals, was hit by a ransomware attack.
 The attackers posted proof of access on the LockBit 5 leak site hosted on the dark web.
-Available details show that internal files were exfiltrated, though the exact number of patient records or individuals affected remains unknown at this time.
+Available details show that internal files were allegedly exfiltrated, though the exact number of patient records or individuals affected remains unknown at this time.
 The laboratory has not yet issued a public statement confirming the timeline of the breach or the full scope of data involved.

 Industry research from sources such as DoxxScan™ continuous monitoring indicates that healthcare laboratories frequently store names, dates of birth, Social Security numbers, medical test results, insurance details, and contact information — the types of records that commonly appear in ransomware incidents.